-MSN students are required to wear an Official program lab coat with the Official program patch and the official program name pin from a pre-determined company (the nursing program will contact you prior to your clinical rotation for order instructions).
+MSN students are required to wear a white lab coat with the official program name pin from a pre-determined company (the nursing program will contact you prior to your clinical rotation for order instructions).
 It is recommended that the student obtain two name pins in case one is lost or damaged.
 Both lab coat and name tag are to be purchased from On Duty Uniforms (4572 Telephone Rd. #920 Ventura, CA 93003).
 Your name tag will appear as follows:

-Jane Doe

-Student Nurse Practitioner
+Jane Doe, RN, BSN Student Nurse Practitioner

-Jane Doe

-Student Nurse Educator
+Jane Doe, RN, BSN Student Nurse Educator